jquery/learn.jquery.com/page/effects/intro-to-effects.md

 $( "p.hidden" ).fadeIn( 750 ).addClass( "lookAtMe" );
 ```

-It is important to realize that `$.fn.fadeIn` above only *kicks off* the animation.
+It is important to realize that `.fadeIn()` above only *kicks off* the animation.
 Once started, the
 animation is implemented by rapidly changing CSS properties in a JavaScript `setInterval()` loop.
 When
-you call `$.fn.fadeIn`, it starts the animation loop and then returns the jQuery object, passing it along
+you call `.fadeIn()`, it starts the animation loop and then returns the jQuery object, passing it along
-to `$.fn.addClass` which will then add the `lookAtMe` style class while the animation loop is just
+to `.addClass()` which will then add the `lookAtMe` style class while the animation loop is just
 getting started.

 To defer an action until after an animation has run to completion, you need to use an animation callback